 file_roots: dev: - /srv/salt/dev qa: - /srv/salt/qa prod: - /srv/salt/prod

 Each environment has a single directory assigned to it.

 dev: 'webserver*': - webserver 'db*': - db qa: 'webserver*': - webserver 'db*': - db prod: 'webserver*': - webserver 'db*': - db

 As seen above, the top file now declares the three environments and for each,

-targets are defined to map globs of minion IDs to state files.
-For example,
+target expressions are defined to map minions to state files.
+For example, all

 webserver will have the